baranov-V-V/HashTable/README.md

 So we will optimise these functions.

 #### Hash
-As we can see, it takes almoust all of our working time to calculate hash.
+As we can see from the profile picture above, it takes almoust all of our working time to calculate hash.
 I will use crc32 intrinsic here.

 Lets see how our speed increased: